How do I apply to the Chemistry and Chemical Biology program?

 I am an international student; do I have to submit a TOEFL/IELTS score?

 Anyone who did not graduate from a 4 year undergraduate institution where English is the first language, must submit either the TOEFL or IELTS.
-Scores must be from no earlier than September 1, 2019.
+Scores must be from no earlier than September 1, 2020.
+Please send TOEFL/IELTS scores to institutional code 3451, The Graduate School of Arts and Sciences.
+No department code is needed.

 What is the minimum acceptable TOEFL/IELTS score?